Back to Resources

 Can I open a blocked account before receiving my university admission letter?

 Yes, with most providers.
-Fintiba, Coracle, and Expatrio allow you to open a blocked account before admission.
+Expatrio, Fintiba, and Coracle allow you to open a blocked account before admission.

 What happens to my blocked account if my visa is rejected?